mohamedbelal98/first-project-testautomation-api/README.md

-# restful-booker_api_testautomation
+# first_project_api_testautomation

-* Implement a test automation framework using Shaft Engine and RestAssured for testing Restful Booker API
+* Implement a test automation framework using Shaft Engine and RestAssured for testing Restful Booker API and zippopotam API.

-* Implement modular design by Applying the Object Model design pattern (POM).
+* Implement modular design by Applying the Object Model design pattern (POM) And Linear Design.

 # Technologies